BBVA/Overlord/overview.draft.md

 The task is to retrieve all the available information about the Rule in order to assemble the correct question for the function finder.

-It will use the other overlord components to provide an interactive Rule builder for each overlord user.
+It will use other Overlord components to provide an interactive Rule builder for each Overlord user.

-To ensure a viable result of the function finder, this software must reduce the query space at maximum, providing an filtered collection of functions to the function finder.
+To ensure a viable result of the function finder, this software must reduce the query space at maximum, providing a filtered collection of functions to the function finder.

 # Function Finder

 ## Input - Output
-Program Orchestration Scaffold, filtered collection of functions, all available functions -> Program Gap (Functions or Types) Hint or the Final Program
+Program Orchestration Scaffold, filtered collection of functions, all available functions -> Program Gap Hint (function's Types to satisfy) or the Final Program

 ## Funcitonal Description
 Usually the Function Finder will provide several valid candidate programs.
 In the current state of the solution